 We encourage individuals to take action at home, at the cottage or within communities.
-We also work behind the scenes to bring the collective voice of our membership to the tables of decision-makers.
-Using the Lake Winnipeg Health Plan as a road map, we advocate governments for evidence-based solutions to manage phosphorus loading across the watershed.
+We also work behind the scenes to bring the collective voice of our membership to the tables of decision-makers, advocating governments for evidence-based solutions to manage phosphorus loading across the watershed.

 Browse our policy submissions below to learn more about our recent advocacy efforts.

 Today saw an encouraging step forward in the mission to save Lake Winnipeg.

 Three levels of government become the first signatories to the Lake Friendly Accord, a made-in-Manitoba agreement that promotes taking action to reduce the amount of harmful algae-causing nutrients such as phosphorus from entering into the waterways that flow into our lake and protect water quality.